How might we help Go-Ahead customers understand the carbon impact of their journeys?

 To avoid motion sickness in users, accessibility was taken into account at every stage of the product roadmap.

-The upfront accessibility work made things far simpler to engineer in the future and allowed us to educate Go-Ahead’s product teams on using accessibility programs to check potential issues and make improvements.
+The upfront accessibility makes future engineering simpler and allowed us to educate Go-Ahead’s product teams on using accessibility programs to check potential issues and make improvements.